 The typical townhome buyer has a little more pride of ownership, wants a little more space, perhaps with a patch of land for gardening and may be frustrated or disappointed with resale homes that are costly, outdated or sell too quickly.

 “The townhome buyer is someone who’d purchase a single-family detached if the market was more affordable,” Olivo says.
 “They can choose their finishes and have the home be brand new and know they don’t have to be part of a blind bidding process.”

 The months’ supply of for-sale new construction homes relative to the pace of sales can at times exceed the month’ supply of for-sale resale homes relative to their sales’ rate, according to data tracked by the U.S. Census Bureau and National Association of Realtors.
 That means buyers might have more new homes from which to choose when resale homes are scarce.

 Active adult communities, which may have age restrictions, tend to appeal to buyers who care less about the configuration of their home and more about their connection to their neighbors.
 “It’s not really even about the house,” Olivo says.
 “It’s a lifestyle choice.”

-Buyers who aren’t demanding about specific numbers of bedrooms or bathrooms, but instead ask about the social, neighborhood and community aspects of their new home are good candidates to purchase homes in today’s newly built active adult communities.
+Buyers (that fit the age restrictions) who aren’t demanding about specific numbers of bedrooms or bathrooms, but instead ask about the social, neighborhood and community aspects of their new home are good candidates to purchase homes in today’s newly built active adult communities.

 When working with clients who may be considering a newly built home, consider these clues about their needs and so you can easily match them to the right type of new construction home.